Trademark Law (LAW-609-001)

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.

-The casebook will be a free online casebook: Barton Beebe, Trademark Law: An Open-Source Casebook (2017).
-Available here: http://tmcasebook.org/
+Barton Beebe, Trademark Law: An Open-Source Casebook (2018) available at http://tmcasebook.org/

 First Class Readings